benjimeistro/Wireless2Wired_Tethering/README.md

 ```
 **Great!
 You should now have connectivity to the internet.**

-*If you wish to you can also install AdGuard adblocker from the snap store on the wirelessly connected machine details below.*
+*If you wish to you can also install AdGuard adblocker from the snap store on the wirelessly connected machine details below.
+Thanks to the the AdGuard home team.
+Donate if you can*

 ```sudo snap install adguard-home```